Loading...

 Self-Guided Tours

 Visitors can take a self-guided tour of the Upper Church and Gardens between the hours of 9:00 a.m. and 4:00 p.m. on Mondays thru Saturdays.
-Brochures are available in the Tour Lobby or at the Concierge Desk.
+Brochures are available in the Tour Lobby.
 Please note that the catacombs and lower church are only accessible on the Guided tours.

 Special Guided Tours